Sebastian-Reid/Group-9/use-cases/use-case-1.md

 ### Preconditions

 We know the role.
-Database provided contains the country data.
+Database provided contains the country and population data.

 ### Success End Condition